railwayapp/nixpacks/docs/pages/docs/providers/node.md

 ## Install

-All dependencies found in `package.json` are installed with either NPM, Yarn, PNPM, or Bun (depending on the lockfile detected).
+All dependencies found in `package.json` are installed with either NPM, Yarn, PNPM, or Bun (depending on `packageManager` field in package.json if present, or the detected lockfile).

 ## Build